HeRAMS-WHO/herams-i18n/docs/index.rst

 Create a Dashboard Element
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This section covers the steps required to add a new element to an existing dashboard page.
-If you would like to extend your dashboard by adding additional pages, please see `Create a Dashboard Page`_ for further information.
+If you would like to extend your dashboard by adding additional pages, please see `create a dashboard page`_ for further information.

-1. To modify an existing page, access the list of existing pages as outlined in the `previous <#create-a-dashboard-page>`__ section.
+1. To modify an existing page, access the list of existing pages as outlined in the `previous <#create-a-dashboard-page>`_ section.
 2. Click the |pencil-thin| icon next to the page's name.
 This will open the page's settings.
 3. On the right side of the page you should see a list of available dashboard elements.
 Above this list, you have three buttons |create-elements|.
 Select the type of element you would like to add by clicking the corresponding button.